Constraining the weights of Stokes Polytopes using BCFW recursions for Phi^4: Determining the weights of Stokes polytopes

 \section{Determining the weights of Stokes polytopes}

 In this section, we use the generalized BCFW recursion relations, as discussed in section \ref{sec:2.2}, to constrain the weights of the Stokes polytopes.
-Firstly we give the results for six-point amplitudes, calculated in full detail in \cite{3,4}.
-Then, we use the six-point amplitudes as input for the calculation of eight- and ten-point amplitudes.
-We read the coefficients of the individual terms appearing in the amplitudes calculated from generalized BCFW and match them with the coefficients of respective terms in the amplitudes calculated from the summation over Stokes polytopes.
-We show that this along with the six-point weight uniquely determines the weights.
-We use the notation $\alpha_n^{Q}$ to denote the $n$-point weights corresponding to the primitive quadrangulation $Q$.
-Also, we have referred to the summation over rational canonical function $m_n^Q$ as in \eqref{eq:2.6}, as a summation over the Stokes polytopes $S_n^Q$ throughout the text.
+Firstly we determine the weights for the six-point amplitudes, whose detailed calculation from the geometry of $\mathcal{S}_6^Q$ is given in \cite{3,4}.
+Then, we use the six-point amplitudes as input in the generalised recursions for the calculation of eight- and ten-point amplitudes.
+We match the coefficients of the individual terms appearing in the amplitudes calculated from generalized BCFW with the coefficients of respective terms in the amplitudes calculated from the summation over Stokes polytopes.
+We show that this puts constraints on the weights that fixes them uniquely.
+We use the notation $\alpha_n^{Q}$ to denote the weight for an $n$-point amplitude and corresponding to the primitive quadrangulation $Q$.
+Also, note that we have referred to the summation over the $Q$-quadrangulations as in \eqref{eq:2.6}, as a summation over the Stokes polytopes $S_n^Q$ throughout the text.